 - Children and youth living in motels, hotels, trailer parks, or campgrounds due to lack of alternative accommodations

 - Children and youth living in emergency or transitional shelters

 - Children and youth abandoned in hospitals

-- children and youth whose primary residence is not traditionally used for sleeping (e.g. park bench, etc...)
+- Children and youth whose primary nighttime residence is not ordinarily used as a regular sleeping accommodation (e.g. park bench, etc.)

-These students are eligible for assistance such as school supplies and free breakfast and lunch programs.
+These students are eligible for assistance such as school supplies and free school breakfast/lunch programs.